PyroMikeGit/SuperKaizoIronMON/README.md

    - Only Pokémon that have defeated a Gym Leader can enter the Safari Zone, or otherwise be used for Mid-game pivoting
    - For this "pivot", you may catch 3 Pokémon and compare them.
 You may level, evo, teach TMs, etc. to any of the 3.
 You must eventually settle on using ONE of them.
    - You may catch an additional 4th Pokémon if it's one of your starter favorites.
+   - **(NEW)** Of the 3 TMs found in the Safari Zone, you may pick ONE to use on your confirmed Safari Pivot mon.
+      - Shoutout to [Subpar Ironmon ruleset](<https://github.com/arexbold/SubparKaizoIronMON>) for this additional fun rule to Safari Pivoting.
    - Once you settle on a pivot:
       - It must be different than any Pokémon you were running before; if it later evolves into one of those Pokémon, that's OK
       - You may reenter each Dungeon one additional time